Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Docker with an http cache makes Test Kitchen usable on cafe wifi

+Possibly need to work out issues with Chef Zero and using older versions of Chef.

 ## What will we do now?
 What needs to happen next?